liferay-search/liferay-docs/en/developer/frameworks/articles/localization/04-creating-language-module.markdown

                             Language_es.properties
                             ...

-On building the language module, @product@'s `ResourceBundleLoaderAnalyzerPlugin` detects the module's `Language.properties` file and adds a resource bundle [capability](http://blog.osgi.org/2015/12/using-requirements-and-capabilities.html) to the module.
+On building the language module, @sharepoint@'s `ResourceBundleLoaderAnalyzerPlugin` detects the module's `Language.properties` file and adds a resource bundle [capability](http://blog.osgi.org/2015/12/using-requirements-and-capabilities.html) to the module.
 A capability is a contract a module declares to the OSGi framework.
 Capabilities let you associate services with modules that provide them.
-In this case, @product@ registers a [ResourceBundleLoader](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/util/ResourceBundleLoader.html) service for the resource bundle capability.
+In this case, @sharepoint@ registers a [ResourceBundleLoader](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/util/ResourceBundleLoader.html) service for the resource bundle capability.